palaa159/Docs/04-OpenBCI_SDK.md

 **s**
 Stop Streaming data

-Please refer to the

 ###Miscellaneous
 **?**
 Query register settings
 Read and report all register settings for the ADS1299 and the LIS3DH.
 Expect to get a verbose serial output from the OpenBCI Board, followed by **$$$**

+**v**

+Soft reset for the Board peripherals.
+The 8bit board gets a reset signal from the Dongle any time an application opens the serial port, just like a arduino. the 32bit board doesn't have this feature.
+So, if you want to soft-reset the 32bit board, send it a **v**.

 ##16 Channel Commands
-Curretnly, the Daisy Module is functional only on the 32bit board.
-The Daisy Module adds 8 more input channels.
+Curretnly, the Daisy Module is implemeted only on the 32bit board.
+The Daisy Module adds 8 more input channels for a total of 16.
 These are the commands specific to controlling the ADS1299 on the Daisy Module.

 ###Turn Channels OFF
 **q w e r t y u i**